 Ellen Kaye, ERYT-200

 Ellen has created and led countless teacher trainings in Colorado and Mexico.
 She has led intimate seminars for teachers and festival classes of thousands.
 Ellen continues to expand her capacity to lead through ongoing study with Noah Maze, Darren Rhodes, and Landmark Education work.
 She serves as the general manager of Kindness Yoga.
+What she brings to the table as a mentor is a love and passion for developing new teachers.
+She will work to cultivate and clarify what makes each teacher unique, authentic and inspiring.
+Her strengths are sequencing, authentic voice, and theme.

 Ginny Biddle, ERYT-500